chickensmitten/14_nextjs_summary/README.md

 - Link or useRouter?
 **router.push**
 `router.push('/push')` behaves similarly to window.location.
 It does not create a <a> tag, which means - if you are concern with SEO, your links will not be detected by crawlers.
 **<Link>**
 However, `<Link>` will create a <a> tag, which means your links will be detected when crawlers scrape your site.
 End users will still navigate with without reloading the page, creating the behavior of a Single Page App.
+- When to use `handler` in "pages/api" use `handler` functions only when the file name is `index.js` in a correctly created "pages/api" folder